hypertrack/quickstart-ios/README.md

 ![Always authorization location](Images/Always_Authorization.png)

-Include `Privacy - Location Always Usage Description` key only when you need iOS 10 compatibility.

 You can ask for "When In Use" permission only, but be advised that the device will see a blue bar at the top while your app is running.

 ![In use authorization location](Images/In_Use_Authorization.png)